alexakreizinger/personal-site/content/samples.md

 During my time as a technical writer, I've written a *lot* of documentation—but don't just take my word for it!

 ## User guides
 Everything from step-by-step installation guides to big-picture conceptual explainers.
-(These are all based on real docs that I've published, but any company/product names have been anonymized.)
+(These are based on real docs that I've published, but all company and product names have been anonymized.)

 :memo: [Integration Options](https://samples.alexakreizinger.com/integration-options)
 : A product overview that compares the two available integration options for ProductABC.